orikatz99/Final-Project-TourTrack-app/README.md

 ##  Screens & Navigation Implemented:
 All of them in till this point are Static
 - ✅ Welcome screen with SIGN IN / LOG IN
-- ✅ Preferences screen (interests, trail difficulty)
+- ✅ Preferences screen (interests areas)
 - ✅ Main screen with map and report placeholders
 - ✅ Bottom navigation bar with:
   - Home